ecz2515/sentence-autocomplete-bot/README.md

 `sentence-autocomplete-bot` is a machine learning-powered web application designed to autocomplete sentences.
 It utilizes the GPT-2 model from the Hugging Face `transformers` library to predict and complete sentences based on user input.
 This project is divided into two main components: the frontend, an HTML and Bootstrap-based interface for user interaction, and the backend, a Flask API for processing and predicting sentence completions.

-This was built by Evan Chen, Gustavo Mercier, and the Workshops committee of Northwestern's Responsible AI Student Organisation (RAISO).
+This was built by Evan Chen and the Spring 2024 cohort of the Workshops committee of Northwestern's Responsible AI Student Organisation (RAISO).

 ## Features